 A Windows computer with OpenSSL for Windows installed

 As part of the CSR generation process you will be asked for the common name.
 The common name is the domain name you wish to secure with your certificate.
 You can read more on our page explaining the common name.

 To generate the CSR you can copy and paste this command into a terminal on any of the computers described above:

 Some elements of this command are explained in the following list.
-You can learn more about this OpenSSL command on the req documentation page
+You can learn more about this OpenSSL command in their documentation,

 -newkey rsa:2048 - Generates a CSR request and a private key using RSA with 2048 bits.
-If you use the certificate with our Simple Hosting offer, your key can only be 2048 bits.
+If you use the certificate with our Web Hosting offer, your key can only be 2048 bits.

 sha256 - Use the SHA-2, SHA256 hash algorithm.
 Due to the deprecation of the SHA1 certificates, our partner, Sectigo, will automatically deliver a SHA2 certificate.